pratyakshm/Win10-Theme/README.md

 It is too tedious for me to switch themes in Windows 10, so I made this simple project to achieve that.

 ## Antivirus conflicts
 Some antivirus providers might detect this app as malware, and the only reason behind that is - it adds files into the C:\System32 directory.
 The project is open source for anyone to look at the code.
-Rest assured, this project is not infected with any sort of malware and the antivirus triggers can be triggered as false positives.
+Rest assured, this project is not infected with any sort of malware and the antivirus triggers can be treated as false positives.

 ## Contributors
 - [PS2-EXE GUI](https://gallery.technet.microsoft.com/scriptcenter/PS2EXE-GUI-Convert-e7cb69d5)